-According to Allergy UK, hay fever affects approximately 18 million people in the UK (20% of the population), with most reporting that their symptoms get worse at night, and a massive 87% stating that their sleep was severely affected by this condition in the spring and summer.
-So, the main question is ‘how to stop hay fever from affecting your sleep?’
+According to Allergy UK, hay fever affects approximately 18 million people in the UK (20% of the population), with most reporting that their symptoms get worse at night, and a massive 87% stating that their sleep is severely affected by the condition in the spring and summer.

-Large numbers of hay fever sufferers in fact report that their symptoms appear worse at night.
-This could be that as the temperature cools down, pollen, which has risen in heat of the day, begins to fall back down to the ground.
+Science has yet to discover exactly why things get worse after dark.
+One theory is that as the temperature cools down, pollen, which has risen in heat of the day, begins to fall back down to the ground.
 Equally, if you live near those plants and flowers who release their pollen in the evening, this could also be the cause.
 Whatever the cause for those who suffer days with a high pollen count often leave them counting sheep for the whole night rather than getting to sleep.

 Here are 10 tips for how to get a better night’s sleep and combat the dreaded pollen: